 Print Forum and C.A.
 Seward Dinner

 The afternoon Print Forum is free and open to the public.
-Galleries close at 5 pm.
 The C.A.
-Seward Dinner is $40 per person, and a cash bar will be available.
+Seward Dinner is $55 per person and a cash bar will be available.
+RSVP deadline is Thursday, May 26.
+Please register online at wichitaartmuseum.org/forum to purchase dinner tickets.